 Set a Schedule for Your Actions

 I commit to physical training at least three days a week: typically Monday, Tuesday, and Thursday.
-I often train more than three days, but I make this my minimum.
-I schedule the workouts in my calendar, and every week I look forward to Mondays, Tuesdays, and Thursdays because I know that I will always take the action of training on those days, and that by doing so I’ll get a result.
+I often train for more than three days, but I make this my minimum.
+I schedule the workouts in my calendar, and every week I look forward to Mondays, Tuesdays, and Thursdays because I know that I will always take the action of training on those days and that by doing so I’ll get a result.
 That’s a good feeling.
 I’m not planning the workout, I’m physically doing the exercises.
-I’m not researching training programs or talking with my trainer, I’m simply working out—I’m in action, not in motion.
+There are various blogs by sites like steelsupplements.com that talk about how to stay fit.
+I’m not researching training programs or talking with my trainer, I’m simply working out.
+I’m in action, not in motion.
 For achieving continued desirable outcomes and lifestyle results, I find this to be an effective approach.
 Set a schedule for your actions, and stick to it!

 Pick a Date to Shift Your Motion into Action